Shanghai Municipal Public Security Bureau

 The Shanghai Municipal Public Security Bureau (Shanghai PSB) is a constituent department of the Shanghai Municipal People's Government responsible for law enforcement in Shanghai.
-This public security bureau is under the dual leadership of the Shanghai Municipal People's Government and the Ministry of Public Security of the People's Republic of China, with 27 internal institutions, and the office is located at No. 128 Wuning South Road, Jing'an District, Shanghai.
+This public security bureau is under the dual leadership of the Shanghai Municipal People's Government and the Ministry of Public Security of the People's Republic of China, with 27 internal institutions.
+Its headquarters is located at No. 128 Wuning South Road, Jing'an District, Shanghai.

 As of 2024, the Shanghai PSB has an annual budget of 8.6 billion RMB.

 The incumbent police chief of the Shanghai PSB as of July 2025 is Zhang Yahong.

 History

 The Shanghai PSB were the target of the Yang Jia attacks on July 1, 2008.